 We will be driven to ensure the South of Scotland and those who live and do business within it, reach their fullest potential, by growing ambition and showcasing regional excellence.
-By acknowledging the true breadth of factors underlying our competitiveness, we will support the region to enhance and promote its reputation, where everyone has the chance to grow and excel.
+By acknowledging the true breadth of factors underlying our competitiveness, we will support the region to enhance and promote its reputation - on the national and global stage - where everyone has the chance to grow and excel.